-NCHC Review Coordinator

-2501 Mail Service Center-Raleigh, NC 27699-2501 FAX: (919) 733-6608
+NCHC Review Coordinator 2501 Mail Service Center Raleigh, NC 27699-2501 FAX: (919) 733-6608 date of the adverse decision notice.

 Internal First Level Review: Beneficiaries have the right to an internal first level review by the Clinical Medical Director of the Division of Health Benefits or clinical designee, who will review the determination and any other information submitted.